 Capital One® Spark® Cash for Business

 The Capital One® Spark® Cash for Business card gets you an unlimited 2% cash back on all purchases.
-With the sign-up bonus, you can earn up to $2,000: a $500 cash bonus when you spend $5,000 in the first 3 months of opening your account, plus $1,500 when you spend $50,000 in the first 6 months.
+With the sign-up bonus, you can earn a $500 cash bonus when you spend $4,500 in the first 3 months of opening your account.
 The $95 annual fee is waived for the first year of card ownership, and you can get employee cards at no additional cost.
 Tax season should also be a breeze because you can download your credit card records easily and securely to multiple different formats including Quickbooks™ and Excel.

 Capital One® Spark® Miles Select for Business